kmdlogic/documentation/providers/register-an-api.md

 1. Go to [Logic Console](console)
 2. Choose `Subscriptions` from the menu and then click on `Add Subscription`
 3. Enter a `Subscription Name` of the partners name.
-A `Starter` subscription is fine.
 Click on `Create`
 4. Record the `Subscription Id`

 You will now have a Logic Subscription.
-If you want to setup multiple subscriptions for better tracking, you jsn just go ahead and create more and you can switch between subscriptions by returning to the `Subscriptions` page and clicking `Activate` on the subscription you wish to manage.
+If you want to setup multiple subscriptions for better tracking, you can just go ahead and create more and you can switch between subscriptions by returning to the `Subscriptions` page and clicking `Activate` on the subscription you wish to manage.

 ## 1. Arrange for a Partner/Consumer Access and Client Credentials